Markham 76 Exceptional

 What's it like Living in Markham?

-Markham, Illinois is a moderately-sized city with a population of 12,401 inhabitants.
-According to Census, the majority (75%) of Markham residents identify as Black or African American followed by 17% White and 1% Asian.
+Markham, Illinois is a moderately-sized city with a population of 12,759 residents.
+With a total of 75%, the Black or African American racial group makes up the majority of the population in Markham.
+The next most represented races are 17% White and 1% Asian.
 If you are a young adult or student, you might be pleased to know that the average age of all Markham residents is 32.
 In Markham, only 36% of people over the age of fifteen are married.
 This city could be a good option for singles ready to mingle.
 An important consideration when living in Markham is the longer-than-average commute times.
 If you seek a short work commute, this area may not be the best choice for you.
 The one-way commute time here typically takes 34 minutes, far surpassing the national average of 26 minutes.

 Best Places to Live in and Around Markham